 This is a vital part of any holiday and it is a requirement of booking that you hold adequate travel insurance with full cancellation cover.
 Please read your policy details carefully and take them with you on holiday.
 It is your responsibility to ensure that the insurance cover you purchase is suitable and adequate for your particular needs.

 If you wish to change any part of your holiday arrangements after the invoice has been issued, we will do our best to make the change, but it may not be possible.
 Any request for changes must be made in writing by the person who made the original booking, or his or her travel agent.
-If it is possible to make the change, it will be subject to an administration charge of £50 per amendment, and payment of any further costs incurred as a result of the change.
+If it is possible to make the change, we do not charge amendment fees but any additional fees, charges or other costs incurred as a result of the amendment to your booking will be passed on to you with these costs being advised to you before we effect any changes.
 If we agree that you may change your booking to a holiday of lower value, and then you cancel that holiday, we reserve the right to levy cancellation charges on the value of the original booking.
 Scheduled airlines normally regard name changes as a cancellation and rebooking, and any alteration may incur a 100% cancellation charge in respect of the airfare.
-Please note that save for the transfer of a booking (see below), or the addition of any offers made by Carrier in the brochure which were not requested at the time of booking, it may not be possible to make changes within 70 days of your scheduled departure date.
+Please note that save for the transfer of a booking (see below), or the addition of any offers made by Carrier which were not requested at the time of booking, it may not be possible to make changes within 70 days of your scheduled departure date.

 If any person named on a booking is prevented from travelling as a result of illness, the death of a close relative, jury service or significant reason, we will agree to that person's booking being transferred to another person who satisfies all the conditions applicable to the package, subject to both persons accepting liability for full payment of the holiday cost and any additional costs arising from the transfer.
-Scheduled airlines normally regard name changes as a cancellation and rebooking, and any alteration may incur a 100% cancellation charge in respect of the airfare.
-An administration charge will be made of £50 per person for requests made more than 70 days before departure, and £100 per person within 70 days before departure.
+We do not charge amendment fees, but scheduled airlines normally regard name changes as a cancellation and rebooking, and any alteration may incur a 100% cancellation charge in respect of the airfare.

 If you wish to cancel the holiday the lead name must notify us of the decision as soon as possible.
 Any notification by telephone must also be confirmed in writing or by e-mail within 24 hours by the lead name.
 Cancellation will take effect from the working day we receive your notification provided that written confirmation of any telephone cancellation is received by us within 24 hours of the original notification.